 Yara Pilbara is committed to the professional and personal development of our team and provides ongoing training and career enhancement opportunities.
 We have also created successful apprenticeship, indigenous trainee and graduate programmes to provide opportunities for young people entering the workforce.

-Health, Environment and Safety are Yara’s top priorities and we are committed to running our operations to comply with all local licensing and regulatory requirements and our own rigorous global standards.
+Health, Environment, Safety and Quality are Yara’s top priorities and we are committed to running our operations to comply with all local licensing and regulatory requirements and our own rigorous global standards.

 Our parent company, Yara International, has more than 110 years of operating experience.
 Yara's systems, technical standards and expertise underpin our plant's safety management systems, controls and procedures.